 Whose moral compass will be incorporated into the technology?
 With large conglomerates controlling the advancing technologies, it is important that some form of the human element is retained in this process.
 Technology will continue to shape our society.
 The process of guiding this development into an ethical path should not be left to a single party.
 The work of SHAPES and the wider AAA ISO consortium will inform a debate which will affect all of our lives.
 I am looking forward to an exciting journey.”

 Likening the standards development process to composing a symphony, ISO’s sees its role as similar to that of a conductor, with the orchestra made up of independent technical experts and stakeholders, working together to meet the needs of a dedicated audience.

 Once we have completed our investigation and are ready to share with the wider international standards community, the ISO voting process becomes the key to consensus.
 If that’s achieved then the draft is on its way to becoming an ISO standard.
-If agreement isn’t reached then the draft will be modified further, and voted on again.
+If an agreement isn’t reached then the draft will be modified further and voted on again.

 In conclusion, given OECD’s concern at the lack of co-ordination in addressing the pandemic, I am convinced that collaborative, more holistic, blended solutions such as SHAPES, will contribute to improve the management of future global health crises.
 In months to come I will introduce other members of the SHAPES, AAA ISO ensemble.
 In the meantime, if you are interested in contributing to our symphony please follow this link.